 Effects On Human Health

 Humans require low levels of copper to maintain good health.
 When the metal builds up to high levels in the body, health is affected.
-Copper toxicity manifests in liver cirrhosis in children with links to use of copper cookware in boiling milk.
+Copper toxicity manifests in liver cirrhosis in children with has been linked to the use of copper cookware in boiling milk.
 Exposure to high levels of copper may cause nausea, diarrhea, chest pains, and irritation of the respiratory tract.
-Damage to the brain occurs through untreated Wilson’s disease, which is an inherited condition that inhibits excretion of copper into the bile by the liver.
+Damage to the brain occurs through untreated Wilson’s disease, which is an inherited condition that inhibits the excretion of copper into the bile by the liver.
 According to the US Department of Health and Human Services, very high copper doses can damage the kidneys and liver and may lead to death.
-There is also a correlation of some aging effects and excess copper.
+There is also a correlation between some aging effects and excess copper.

 Prevention Of Copper Pollution

 Prevention of copper pollution in industries involves different strategies.
 Material substitution can help reduce copper pollution through the use of less or non-toxic materials.
 Other prevention methods in industries include product redesign and process improvement.
 The latter involves good maintenance programs and increasing the efficiency of the equipment.
 Pollution Prevention and Control in the UK controls the release of copper.
 In the US, the State of Washington banned copper-based paint on recreational boats in 2011.